ddhartma/Matrix-Factorization-For-Recommendations/README.md

         OUTPUTS:
         ------------
-            Nothing returned - print a statement about the prediciton made for each row of val_df from row 0 to num_preds
+            Nothing returned - print a statement about the prediciton made for each row of val_df from row 0 to num_preds±
         '''

         val_users = np.array(val_df['user_id'])